 Thank you to all who contributed to the 2016 Pour on the Shore event!
 2016 Sponsors

 Save the date: Pour on the Shore 2017 will be held Friday, July 28, at Pavilion Shore Park.
-Tickets will go on sale May 8, 2017!
+Tickets on sale now!

 The Novi Parks Foundation was formed in 2004 to assist in raising funds for the purpose of supporting park enhancements, recreational opportunities, cultural arts, the trail system and scholarship programs for youth, adult and older adults in financial need.
 The Foundation also plans and implements a successful fundraising event held in July that brings in funding and an awareness of the Foundation to the community.

 When you visit a park or a recreation program, see a child scoring their first goal, a family enjoying time together, older adults staying active, and wildlife or nature in a park, you understand the true impact of parks and recreation.
 The Novi Parks Foundation supports the City of Novi Parks, Recreation and Cultural Services through fundraising and advocacy.
 Thanks to our many community partners and supporters, we continue to find matching grants for parks projects and to support the work of the Parks department.